Skip to content

 For example, a founder/CEO might find that in childhood, college, and even in her early years a pattern of ‘It is all on me’ was quite effective.
 She was responsible for her studies.
 In her earliest jobs, as an individual contributor, she excelled.
 As a founder, in the early days, she (and perhaps her co-founders) did in fact do most or all of the work.
 Thus the pattern was effective.
 But a pattern of ‘It is all on me’ becomes pretty difficult to maintain while trying to scale an organization for greater leverage.
 A leader carrying this pattern will take on too much work, will micromanage, and will certainly burn out.

+In coaching work, we might look at how this leader is carrying her role, and how the organization is structured.
 But if we do not address the underlying pattern, this leader will not change.
-She will find other reasons to take on more, or to not trust the team, in order to reinforce her belief that it is in fact all on her.
-She will do so because her subconscious believes that this pattern is tied to her very survival.
-The oldest parts of our brain do not solve for well-being, they solve for survival.
-And this CEO is surviving, but she is not thriving.
+She will find other reasons to take on more, or not to trust the team, in order to reinforce the belief that it is all on her.
+She will do so because her subconscious believes this pattern is tied to her survival.
+The oldest parts of our brain do not solve for well-being.
+They solve for survival.

 A client recently shared with me in session his experience that no matter how hard he worked, he never had enough time or resources to succeed.